datacamp-content/courses-introduction-to-shell/README.md

 *Notes:*

-1. *These summative assessments will normally be included in the course as its final capstone exercises.*
+1. *These summative assessments will normally be included in the course as its final exercises.*

-2. *If CLs and CDs find this approach productive, we may eventually stitch these concept maps together to create something like Kamran Ahmed's [developer roadmap][developer-roadmap].
+2. *If we find this approach productive, we may eventually stitch these concept maps together to create something like Kamran Ahmed's [developer roadmap][developer-roadmap].